tango-controls/tango-doc/source/development/device-api/ds-guideline/device-server-guidelines.rst

 ^^^^^^^^

-By default Tango is based on a relational database (MySQL) to store configuration information for devices namely the *properties*.
+By default Tango is based on a relational database (MySQL) to store configuration information for devices namely the :term:`properties <property>`.

 The properties are used to configure a device without changing the Tango class code.
 Taking an axis controller as example, the controller